Orthodiagonal quadrilateral

 In Euclidean geometry, an orthodiagonal quadrilateral is a quadrilateral in which the diagonals cross at right angles.
 In other words, it is a four-sided figure in which the line segments between non-adjacent vertices are orthogonal (perpendicular) to each other.

 Special cases

 A kite is an orthodiagonal quadrilateral in which one diagonal is a line of symmetry.
 The kites are exactly the orthodiagonal quadrilaterals that contain a circle tangent to all four of their sides; that is, the kites are the tangential orthodiagonal quadrilaterals.

 A rhombus is an orthodiagonal quadrilateral with two pairs of parallel sides (that is, an orthodiagonal quadrilateral that is also a parallelogram).

 A square is a limiting case of both a kite and a rhombus.

-Orthodiagonal equidiagonal quadrilaterals in which the diagonals are at least as long as all of the quadrilateral's sides have the maximum area for their diameter among all quadrilaterals, solving the n = 4 case of the biggest little polygon problem.
-The square is one such quadrilateral, but there are infinitely many others.
-An orthodiagonal quadrilateral that is also equidiagonal is a midsquare quadrilateral because its Varignon parallelogram is a square.
-Its area can be expressed purely in terms of its sides.
+Orthodiagonal quadrilaterals that are also equidiagonal quadrilaterals are called midsquare quadrilaterals.